 Blue Chip Stocks – What are They?

-It is considered more defensive; blue-chip stocks can weather storms in the stock market.
+Blue-chip stocks are considered more defensive; they can weather storms in the stock market.
 Moreover, they have a high recovery expectancy because of their established business and strong foothold.
 Blue-chip stocks are often well-established and have been financially stable for decades.

 The Stocks Game: 10 Best Canadian Blue Chip Stocks

 Looking for the best blue-chip Canadian stocks you can add to your portfolio today?
 You’re in luck!
 We have got 10 of them today.

 Barrick Gold (TSX: ABX)

 Barrick Gold is among the most prominent gold stocks globally and has emerged more robust than before.
 It generates a considerable cash flow, making it one of the most diversified stocks in the industry.
 One of the world’s largest producers, this Toronto-based company came in with 4.8 million ounces of gold and 460 million pounds of copper in their 2020 production.
 They also had almost 68 million ounces of gold reserves and have positioned themselves well for future growth.

 Furthermore, Barrick Gold has been laser-focused on reducing its debt burden, which has decreased by over 50% in recent years.
 Regarding blue-chip options in Canada, Barrick Gold’s size and stability are unmatched.

 TC Energy is a compelling blue-chip stock in Canada for several reasons.
 First, the company operates in the essential sector of commodity transportation, providing pipelines and energy infrastructure.
 This sector is known for its stability and consistent cash flows.